Nikolaj Majorov

-Nikolaj Majorov (born 18 August 2000) is a Swedish figure skater.
+Nikolaj Majorov (born 18 August 2000) is a Swedish figure skater (men's singles and ice dance).
 He is the 2020 Swedish national champion.

 Personal life

 Majorov was born on 18 August 2000 in Luleå, Sweden.
 His parents – Alexander Majorov Sr., a figure skating coach, and Irina Majorova, a choreographer and dance teacher – moved to Sweden from Russia.
 He is the younger brother of Swedish figure skater Alexander Majorov.

 He has stated that his career goal following his competitive skating career is to become a police officer.